dschwinler/PenasTeeSniper/README.md

 - **Member Access**: Navigates to the member booking section.
 - **Date Selection**: Selects the latest available date before any disabled dates in the calendar.
 - **Tee Time Booking**:
-  - Finds and reserves the 12:00 PM tee time.
+  - Finds and reserves the designated tee times.
   - Selects 18 holes, 4 players, and a golf cart.
   - Confirms and books the tee time.
   - Waits a few seconds and navigates back to the tee times page.
-  - Repeats the process for the 12:08 PM tee time.
+  - Repeats the process for additonal designated tee times.
 - **Automated Navigation**: After booking, it returns to the main tee times page and repeats the process for the next scheduled time.
 - **Error Handling**: Implements robust error handling to prevent script failure due to delays or minor page inconsistencies.